Sydney-Informatics-Hub/ResearchPulseAI/README.md

 <details>
 <summary>How can I get involved or contact the team?</summary>
 We're actively seeking researchers to test and provide feedback on ResearchPulse.
-If you're interested in becoming a tester or have questions about the platform, please contact us at kirsten.jackson@sydney.edu.au.
+If you're interested in becoming a tester or have questions about the platform, please contact our friendly RIAF program manager Kirsten Jackson at kirsten.jackson@sydney.edu.au.
 We particularly welcome feedback from researchers in health and medical fields who regularly prepare impact assessments or funding applications.
+For technical questions or integration options into your system, please contact our main software author Sebastian Haan at sebastian.haan@sydney.edu.au.
 </details>

 ## Contributors